 A walk that can begin from Balconie Street in Evanton, turn right and walk out of the village until you come to a road on your left after all houses.
 Follow the footpath sign marked Kiltearn Church, walking along a quiet minor road.
 Look out for Fyrish monument which is in view on the hilltop to the north.
 As the road reaches the shore of the Cromarty firth – with the Black Isle seen opposite- it curves left, seals can sometimes be seen swimming just offshore or basking on rocks along the coast to the west.
 Continue past the old, ruined parish chuch of Kiltearn, along the shoreline continuing to follow signs for Kiltearn church circular walk.
 Pleasant 3-mile walk, to help discover the local area.

 Black Rock Gorge/ Evanton Wood Community Group.

-Walk from Balconie House, turn left pass the shop and continue up the hill heading towards an impressive old Chapel which is now a private house.
+Again, walk from Balconie Street in Evanton, turn left pass the shop and continue up the hill heading towards an impressive old Chapel which is now a private house.
 Turn right into Camden Street.
 Continue to the end of the street and follow the signed track, bends left to head uphill.
-Soon a juction of tracks are reached with an information board to the right. – this is used by the Evanton Community Woodlands project that manage these woods.
+Soon a junction of tracks are reached with an information board to the right. – this is used by the Evanton Community Woodlands project that manage these woods.
 There is an amazing adventure playground for the kids.
 Keep an eye out for community activities organised in this area.
 Check out the Evanton Wood Community Company online!